arkona-technologies/telemetry-template/README.md

 - **Integrated Database:** The setup provisions InfluxDB, a powerful and efficient time-series database, for storing telemetry data.
 - **Visualization with Grafana:** Grafana is included in the setup, providing a user-friendly interface for visualizing and analyzing telemetry data.
 - **Scalable Monitoring:** Monitor multiple BLADE//runner processors seamlessly with the scalability of containerized deployments.
+- **Added features in version 2:**
+   - Using influxDB version 2
+   - Setting up rsyslog, loki and promtail to provide syslog inspectation via Grafana

 ## Prerequisites